+reads tok which services are commerced to your property and give details of the supplier

 Connected Supplier

 Gas or Liquid Petroleum ✓ British Gas

 Water mains or private water supply ✓ Scottish Water

-Electricity ✓ Hydro Electric/SSE
+Electricity ✓ British Gas

-Mains Drainage ✓ Scottish Water
+Mains Drainage ✓ Highland Council

-Telephone N/A
+Telephone ✓ ВТ

-Cable TV or Satellite N/A
+Cable TV or Satellite ✓ Sky

-BroadBand N/A
+BroadBand ✓ ВТ

 b(i)

 Is there a septic tank at the property?
 No

 b(ii)

-Do you have appropriate consents for the dischar rge from your septic tank?
-N/A
+Do you have appropriate consents for the dischar N/A

 b(iii)

-Do you have a maintenance contract for your sep tic tank?
-N/A
+Do you have a maintenance contract for your sep N/A

 Please give Details?
 N/A